What Is a Miniature Garden Called — Types, Names, and How to Start One

 Fairy Gardens — The Most Popular Miniature Garden

-The aesthetic ranges from whimsical and cottagecore to rustic woodland to beachy.
-You’re only limited by what miniatures you can find and how far your imagination wanders at 11pm on a Tuesday.
+The aesthetic ranges from whimsical cottagecore to rustic woodland to full beachy vibes.
+You’re only limited by what miniatures you can find and how far your imagination wanders at 11pm on a Tuesday night — which, in my experience, is very far.

 Indoor vs Outdoor Fairy Gardens

-Outdoor fairy gardens usually live in a raised bed section, a planter box, or a tucked-away corner of a patio.
-They’re planted with real ground-covering plants like Irish moss, thyme, or sedum, which stay small and complement the miniature scale beautifully.
-Indoor versions live in containers — think a wide, shallow terracotta pot, a wooden crate, or even an old colander.
-I’ve seen stunning ones built in a cracked wheelbarrow.
+Outdoor fairy gardens usually live in a raised bed corner, a planter box, or a tucked-away patio section.
+Real ground-covering plants — Irish moss, creeping thyme, sedum — stay small and sit perfectly at miniature scale.
+Indoor versions live in containers.
+A wide terracotta pot, a wooden crate, an old colander — I’ve seen stunning builds inside a cracked wheelbarrow someone found at a flea market for three dollars.
 The container matters less than the composition.
+That’s what makes fairy gardens endearing to us miniature hobbyists.

 What You’ll Need and What It Costs